-20. In 2017, the reporting system recorded 6 cases of HIV transmission in PWID, which accounted for 1% of all reported cases.
-Past information showed that the number decreased from the peak of 58 cases in 2006 to 6 cases in 2014 and remained at a low level of 6 cases in 2017.
-(Box 2.5(a)) All cases in 2017 were Chinese male.
-(Box 2.6(a)) The median age was 39.
-Four out of the 6 PWID cases were reported from Public hospitals / clinics / laboratories.

-21. The Methadone Universal HIV Antibody (Urine) Testing Programme (MUT) has replaced the past unlinked anonymous screening (UAS) in methadone clinics since its launch in 2004.
+- 20. In 2018, the reporting system recorded 3 cases of HIV transmission in PWID, which accounted for 0.5% of all reported cases.
+Historically, this number decreased from the peak of 58 cases in 2006 to less than 10 cases in 2012 and has since remained at a low level.
+(Box 2.5(a)) All cases in 2018 were male, including one Chinese, one non-Chinese Asian and one of white ethnicity.
+(Box 2.6(a)) The median age was 50.
+Two out of the three PWID cases were reported from Public hospitals / clinics / laboratories. - 21.
+The Methadone Universal HIV Antibody (Urine) Testing Programme (MUT) has replaced the past unlinked anonymous screening (UAS) in methadone clinics since its launch in 2004.
 It aims to strengthen HIV surveillance among drug users as well as diagnosis and subsequent care of the HIV infected clinic attendees.
-Among the 7532 methadone clinic attendees in 2017, 4913 clients have been tested for HIV, giving an overall HIV testing coverage rate of 65%.
-A total of 41 clients were found to be positive for HIV, giving an overall HIV prevalence of 0.83% among methadone clinic attendees in 2017.
-(Box 3.3)

-22. The proportion of drug users who were currently injecting drugs ranged from 27% to 87% across different surveys in 2017.
-(Box 5.6) However, various surveys showed that 2.0% to 15.2 % of them were practising needle sharing, which put them at risk of HIV.
-(Box 5.7) Therefore, the potential risk of HIV outbreak among drug users cannot be neglected, despite the fact that the number of reported cases remained at a low level in 2017.
+Among the 7424 methadone clinic attendees in 2018, 4715 clients have been tested for HIV, giving an overall HIV testing coverage rate of 63.5%.
+A total of 43 clients were found to be positive for HIV, giving an overall HIV prevalence of 0.91% among methadone clinic attendees in 2018.
+(Box 3.3) - 22.
+The proportion of drug users who were currently injecting drugs ranged from 24% to 83% across different surveys in 2018.
+(Box 5.6) In addition, various surveys showed that 0% to 12.1 % of them were practising needle sharing, which put them at risk of HIV.
+(Box 5.7) Therefore, the potential risk of HIV outbreak among drug users cannot be neglected, despite the fact that the number of reported cases has remained small in recent years.

-One case of transmission via blood/blood product transfusion recorded
+No case of transmission via blood/blood product transfusion reported

-23. In 2017, there was 1 reported case of HIV infection via contaminated blood or blood product transfusion outside Hong Kong.
-The HIV prevalence of new blood donors at Hong Kong Red Cross Blood Transfusion Service remained at a low level of 0.012 % in 2017 (Box 3.1(b)).
+23. In 2018, there was no reported case of HIV infection via contaminated blood or blood product transfusion.
+The HIV prevalence of new blood donors at Hong Kong Red Cross Blood Transfusion Service remained at a low level of 0.010 % in 2018 (Box 3.1(b)).

-Three cases of perinatal transmission recorded
+No case of perinatal transmission reported

-24. In 2017, there were 3 reported cases of HIV infection via perinatal transmission (of which 2 cases were acquired outside Hong Kong; one had unknown place of transmission).
+24. In 2018, there were no reported case of HIV infection via perinatal transmission.
 Since the launch of the Universal Antenatal HIV Testing in September 2001, around 50,000 pregnant women attending public antenatal services were tested for HIV every year.
-The coverage of the programme remained at a high level (100% (48500 /48504) in 2017) and the prevalence of HIV infection in pregnant women was found to be stable over the years (0.01% in 2017) (Box 3.7).
+The coverage of the programme remained at a high level, all cases (45,530) were tested in 2018 and the prevalence of HIV infection in pregnant women was found to be stable over the years (0.01% in 2018) (Box 3.7).